 Koenigstein Fortress (C)

-From 1718 on, Count Wackerbarth also held an office at Koenigstein Fortress.
-Marienburg Castle which was built in the first half of the 17th century and located at the centre of the fortress held a unique treasure: for a competition with the Elector from the Palatinate, the Count had the giant Koenigstein wine barrel built in 1725 that could hold 238,600 litres.
-Since 2011, interested visitors have had the chance to explore the replica during a guided tour starting daily at 1pm.
-However, it is not a construction of wood.
-An installation of light, glass, steel and music has been embedded into the room commemorating what used to be the world’s largest wine barrel.
-For refreshment, a glass of BACCHUS wine or grape juice form the Saxon State Winery of Wackerbarth Castle, decorated with the image of the historical giant barrel’s seal, will be served.
-Then take a walk along the fortification wall again and enjoy the breathtaking views of Saxon Switzerland.
-Already in the Count’s lifetime those views must have been worth a visit, too.
+From 1718 on, Count von Wackerbarth also held the office as High Commander of Koenigstein Fortress.
+Competing with the Elector from the Palatinate, the Count had the giant Koenigstein wine barrel built in 1725 that could hold 238,600 liters.
+Since 2011, interested visitors have had the chance to explore the unusual replica during a guided tour starting daily at 1pm: it is an installation of light, glass, steel and music in commemoration of what used to be the world’s largest wine barrel.
+Wines form the Saxon State Winery of Wackerbarth Castle are served for refreshment.

 Further to Station D – Stolpen Castle: approx. 28 km